 Let’s break down 7 important factors including capacity, ergonomics and cost.

-A Brief History of Two Calibers:
+A Brief Caliber History

 The 45 ACP is a classic American round.
 Invented by John Moses Browning, the 45 ACP became the military’s choice standard issue pistol round for over 70 years.
 Designed initially for use in the 1911 handgun the 45 ACP quickly became an American standard.